 My research group studies the physics of heterogeneous materials, which are deformed by external hydro-mechanical stresses or thermal fluctuations.
 In heterogeneous systems, material structure and dynamics at the microscopic scales determine macroscopic physical properties.
 The research goal is to investigate and understand the relationship between microscopic scale structure and macro-scale properties.
 We develop efficient and robust theoretical and numerical algorithms through the integration of Computational Statistics and Data Science to reliably quantify and reduce uncertainty in predicting hydro-chemo-mechanical behaviour of a wide variety of heterogeneous materials that exhibit significant randomness.
 We also develop new purpose-built experimental systems to model complex and non-linear (micro- to macro-scale) behaviour of the materials and transport processes to generate data for verification of the computational algorithms.

-Our research is highly multi-disciplinary and motivated by applications in integrity assessment of safety structures (e.g. nuclear energy and waste disposal systems, carbon capture and storage systems, flood embankments), environmental risk analysis (e.g., surface and groundwater quality assessment, reactive and non-reactive solute transport modelling, and river mixing modelling), geotechnics (e.g., injection of Geopolymer resin for ground improvement) and petroleum geomechanics (e.g., shale rock characterization and hydraulic fracturing modelling).
+Our research is highly multi-disciplinary and motivated by applications in integrity assessment of safety structures (e.g. waste disposal systems, carbon capture and storage systems, flood embankments), environmental risk analysis (e.g., surface and groundwater quality assessment, reactive and non-reactive solute transport modelling, and river mixing modelling), geotechnics (e.g., injection of Geopolymer resin for ground improvement) and petroleum geomechanics (e.g., shale rock characterization and hydraulic fracturing modelling).
 Currently, we are collaborating with mathematicians, environmentalist, hydrologists and geotechnical engineers.